- Serves 1

 We recently had dinner at the home of some friends.
 I asked if I could bring anything, and my friend, who had heard that I enjoyed making cocktails, wondered if I had any fun Christmas cocktails up my sleeve.
-Although I have never had a classic Manhattan – I’m a dark spirit late bloomer and usually drink it neat – I love bourbon and this is what I came up with.
+Although I have never had a classic Manhattan -- I’m a dark spirit late bloomer and usually drink it neat -- I love bourbon and this is what I came up with.
 Like any good Manhattan, as written it is a little boozy, but can be mellowed out with the addition of ice cubes in your glass and/or topped with club soda It is lovely at the end of a long day. —gingerroot

 pomegranate arils (and any juice that may have accumulated when removing them)

 - Muddle pomegranate arils in a shaker.
 This is mostly for color.

 - Add bourbon, dry vermouth, pomegranate molasses, and bitters.
 Throw in a few ice cubes.
 Shake vigorously until shaker is cold and frosty.

 - Strain into your glass of choice, add lemon twist (and ice and/or club soda, if desired), and enjoy.
 Repeat.